 Selling photos is one of the easiest ways to earn passive income for students.
 Businesses and brands need images and videos for their websites, social media content, and other marketing materials.

 They often turn to stock photo sites to obtain this imagery.
-If you can take nice pictures and shoot nice videos, then you can sell them on stock photography websites.
+If you're a good photographer who can take nice pictures and shoot nice videos, then you can sell them on stock photography websites.

 6. Sell merchandise